incredincomp/the_hunting/docs/building-do-image.md

 ## Setup Environment

 The only requirement is that `$DIGITALOCEAN_ACCESS_TOKEN` is properly set in the environment.
-If you have `yq` installed it is quite simple.
+If you have `yq` installed, it is quite simple.

 MacOS